The Kings of Angkor is available in both paperback and as an eBook at www.amazon.com/dp/B07N56RBXD

 Angkor Wat is the most recognizable a temple complexes and is one of the largest religious monuments in the world, on a site measuring 162.6 hectares.
 It was originally constructed as a Hindu temple dedicated to the god Vishnu, gradually transforming into a Buddhist temple towards the end of the 12th century.
 The temple, built in the reign of King Suryavarman II, represents Mount Meru, the spiritual home of the Hindi Gods.
 The five towers embody the five peaks of Mount Meru, the outer-walls symbolize the mountains that surround Mount Meru and the moat signifies the world's oceans.

 The Battle of Tonle Sap was a war between the Cham, in particular, the Panduranga led by General Po Klong Garai in 1177.
 A Cham/Panduranga fleet sailed up the Tonle Sap River and onto the great Tonle Sap Lake just south of the capital city.
 Naval and land battles ensued in which the city was assaulted, burned and occupied by the Cham.
 The usurper king, King Tribhuvanadityavarman was killed, and the Cham ruled Angkor for four years before being driven out by King Jayavarman VII and ushering the reign regarded as the pinnacle of the Khmer Empire.

-In 1181, King Jayavarman VII launched a military campaign against the Chams, as vengeance for the Cham raids of Angkor in 1177, and to finally defeat one of their traditional enemies.
-Leading a powerful army, Jayavarman VII repelled the Chams from Angkor, and attacked Champa, further east, to finally defeat them.
+In 1181, King Jayavarman VII launched a military campaign against the Cham, as vengeance for the conquest of Angkor in 1177, and to finally defeat one of their traditional enemies.
+Leading a powerful army, Jayavarman VII repelled the Cham from Angkor, and attacked Champa,to finally defeat them.
 The conquest of Champa gave Jayavarman VII the highest position of God-King, and sparked his rule as one of the greatest achieving Khmer kings.

 (Source: Weapons and Warfare)